cgkineo/adapt-graphicLottie/README.md

 Uses v5.7.6 of Lottie.

 ## Adapt Authoring Tool
-Change the file ending of your json from `.json` to `.svgz` for use in the AAT image picker.
+To use in the AAT image picker, change the file ending of your JSON file from `.json` to `.svgz`.

 ## Settings Overview